xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- bug (gil)    Fix mesh object scaling that I broke in 2019.73 -- enh (gil)    Add group scaling
+   -- bug (gil)    Also needed to invert X rotation when upgrading model positions -- bug (gil)    Fix mesh object scaling that I broke in 2019.73 -- enh (gil)    Add group scaling
    -- bug (gil)    Fix control key not able to remove model from a group